 - If older than age 4, let them be a part in choosing the method of stopping; maybe putting a sock on the hand at night, bandaging the thumb/finger, use a Thumbuddy To Love (thumb puppet)

-- e blanket or stuffed animal “go on vacation” for a week or two may help.
+- Sometimes having their favorite blanket or stuffed animal “go on vacation” for a week or two may help.
 Usually the thumbsucking goes hand in hand with their favorite item

 - Painting a bitter medication on thumb/finger.
 Some examples are Thum Stop Liquid, Grannies Bitter Apple, or Mavala Stop